Who sets the cookies?

 2. Click Privacy and select one of the available options.

-To disable Cookies in any other browser or on an Apple Macintosh device further information can be found here
+Information about disabling Cookies in any other browser or on an Apple Macintosh device can be found here

 What happens if I disable cookies?